seanriceaz/seanriceaz.github.io/_posts/2018-10-12-styling-svg-icons-with-css.markdown

 ### Stylable with CSS

 One of the great things about this approach is that SVG's are stylable with CSS.
 You can use CSS to set the stroke thickness.
 You can use it to set the color.
-You can even animate these attrubutes.
+You can even animate these attributes.
 With an icon font, you're stuck with faking the stroke, and if the browser wants to read your `letter-spacing` or `line-height` wrong, you could be stuck with blurry rendering everywhere.
 SVG is treated like an image for size and alignment purposes, which has its advantages.

 ### Only load what you need